-As a cancer prevention charity, we recognise that preventative measures for a disease are very important – even more so as there is not yet a cure or vaccine.
+As a cancer prevention charity, we recognise that preventative measures for a disease are very important – and now that there’s a vaccine we feel it’s important that we all take the adequate steps in ensuring we stay protected.

 We would like to acknowledge that we're not coronavirus (COVID-19) experts.
 However, we want to share with you reliable sources that provide in-depth information on what steps we should all be taking to protect ourselves and others from the virus.